bduckdev/friendless-ai/README.md

 - [x] Profile Page
 - [ ] Create Friend Form
 - [ ] Show that the friend is typing
+- [ ] Reusable signin modal

 ### General improvements

+- [ ] Maybe instead of infinite scroll, swipe gallery should end on "Didn't find what you want?
+Make your own!"
+- [ ] Make DB script not use DEFAULT_FRIENDS_TEMPLATE and instead use TEST_FRIENDS
 - [ ] Refactor tRPC routes and tests
 - [ ] Refactor chat components and server action for sending stuff
 - [ ] Prompt should produce actually good results.

 ### Blocked

-- [ ] Update profile page with billing info
+- [ ] Update profile page with billing info (blocked by subscription implementation